veertuinc/packer-plugin-veertu-anka/README.md

 }
 ```

+Or, create a variable inside for the `source_vm_name` and then run: `packer build -var 'source_vm_name=10.15.6' examples/macos-catalina-existing.json`.

 > The `installer_app` is ignored if you've specified `source_vm_name` and it does not exist already

-This will clone `10.15.6` to a new VM and modify CPU, RAM, and DISK.
+This will clone `10.15.6` to a new VM and, if there are differences from the base VM, modify CPU, RAM, and DISK.

 > Check out the [examples directory](./examples) to see how port-forwarding and other options are used